Greening the State Fleet

 Please see the chart below for the state's year-over-year progress in meeting these petroleum reduction goals.

 Building upon the state fleet’s success in meeting the requirements of AB 236, the state has established a new petroleum reduction target of 50% (compared to a 2015 baseline) by 2030.
-Please see the chart below for the state’s progress in meeting the new petroleum reduction goal.

 Fuel Efficient Vehicles